oracle/graal/docs/tools/insight/Insight-Embedding.md

 Imagine various bindings to OS concepts or other features of one's application.
 Such scripts are better to remain blackboxed and hidden from GraalVM Insight instrumentation capabilities.

-To hide priviledged scripts from sight [mark them as internal](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Source.Builder.html#internal-boolean-).
+To hide priviledged scripts from sight, [mark them as internal](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Source.Builder.html#internal-boolean-).
 By default GraalVM Insight ignores and does not process internal scripts.

 ### Extending Functionality of Insight Scripts